Radwa-f/AgriAlertX/README.md

 ```

 ## Getting Started
-Here are step-by-step instructions to set up and run AgriAlert locally:
+Here are step-by-step instructions to set up and run AgriAlertX locally:

 ### Prerequisites: